ncsurobotics/ncsurobotics.github.io/src/pages/dry_run/dry_run.md

 If you get serial communication errors, MEB may not be communicating properly (or you may be using the wrong port).

 ## MSB
+> [!NOTE]
-ℹ️ *This assumes the [MEB software](https://github.com/ncsurobotics/SW8E-MEB-Software) scripts folder is located at `~/SW8E-MEB-Software/scripts/` on the Jetson*
+> This assumes the [MEB software](https://github.com/ncsurobotics/SW8E-MEB-Software) scripts folder is located at `~/SW8E-MEB-Software/scripts/` on the Jetson

+> [!IMPORTANT]
-⚠️ You will need dropper makers loaded to observe correct behavior, but loading torpedoes is discouraged
+> You will need dropper makers loaded to observe the correct behavior, but loading torpedoes is discouraged

 Run:
 ```bash